What are they and how do they differ?

 Alternative: What is Thread

-Zigbee has seen some pretty big changes too; Apple, Google and Amazon announced, alongside the Connectivity Standards Alliance, the creation of the Connected Home over IP project (Project CHIP); an initiative to simplify development for manufacturers and increase compatibility for consumers in the smart home world.
+Zigbee has seen some pretty big changes too.
+In 2019 Apple, Google and Amazon announced, alongside the Zigbee Alliance, the creation of the Connected Home over IP project (Project CHIP); an initiative to simplify development for manufacturers and increase compatibility for consumers in the smart home world.

 The Matter moniker and logo now appears on all compatible smart home devices, with the plan being it will be easier for consumers to identify devices that will work within their smart home ecosystem; whether that be Alexa, HomeKit, Google’s Assistant, SmartThings, as well as others.